mdancho84/mdancho84.github.io/_posts/2018-1-4-tibbletime-0-1-0.md

 ### Special thanks

-Dmytro Perepolkin ([@dmi3k]() on Twitter) gave a lot of good feedback on the previous version of `tibbletime`, and nicely helped promote the package on Twitter and Stack Overflow, so we just wanted to give a special shout out to him!
+Dmytro Perepolkin ([@dmi3k](https://twitter.com/dmi3k) on Twitter) gave a lot of good feedback on the previous version of `tibbletime`, and nicely helped promote the package on Twitter and Stack Overflow, so we just wanted to give a special shout out to him!
 Thanks!

 ## Wrap Up

 We are super excited about the new release of the re-imagined `tibbletime` package.
 It has a ton of new functionality and it can now be extended as a platform to build packages on.
 The sky is the limit with `tibbletime`.
-Install the package, and let us know what you think!
+Install the package, check out [the docs](https://business-science.github.io/tibbletime/index.html), and let us know what you think!

 ## About Business Science <a class="anchor" id="contact"></a>